Kensington Roof Gardens: History

 The more than 100 trees in the garden were given a tree preservation order by Kensington & Chelsea council in 1976, the roof garden buildings were Grade II* listed by English Heritage in 1981 as part of a listing given the whole building, and the garden itself was given a Grade II listing in 1998 within the Register of Historic Parks and Gardens.

 Virgin ceased its operation of the Roof Gardens in January 2018 and the site is currently closed to the public.
-It is unknown when it will reopen.
+Stephen Fitzpatrick, Founder of OVO Energy and Vertical Aerospace acquired the site in 2021 and will be re-opening The Roof Gardens as a three-storey social club in 2024.

 The gardens

 It is divided into three themed gardens: